The Mikado: Enduring popularity

 As soon as the opera premiered, Gilbert, Sullivan and Carte began to license numerous products that used the opera's name, characters, lyrics, lines and designs, not just for licensing fees, but to drive ticket sales; the show "was by far the most successful example [of merchandising] in the 19th century".
 Mikado trading cards were created that advertised various products.
 Other Mikado products included figurines, fabrics, jewelry, perfumes, puzzles, toothpaste, soap, games, wallpaper, corsets, sewing thread and stoves.

 The Mikado became the most frequently performed Savoy Opera and has been translated into numerous languages.
 It is one of the most frequently played musical theatre pieces in history.
 A feature on Chicago Lyric Opera's 2010 production noted that the opera "has been in constant production for the past 125 years", citing its "inherent humor and tunefulness".
+One reviewer recounted seeing three professional productions of The Mikado in a 27-hour span of time in 2025.

 The Mikado has been admired by other composers.
 Dame Ethel Smyth wrote of Sullivan, "One day he presented me with a copy of the full score of The Golden Legend, adding: 'I think this is the best thing I've done, don't you?' and when truth compelled me to say that in my opinion The Mikado is his masterpiece, he cried out: 'O you wretch!'
 But though he laughed, I could see he was disappointed."